German warplanes patrolling skies over Poland, air force says | Law-Order

 German warplanes patrolling skies over Poland, air force says

+German warplanes are flying armed air patrols in the skies over Poland, the German air force said on Tuesday.
+"Safeguarding the skies over Poland," the air force said on Twitter, above a picture of a starting fighter jet, without giving details.

-German warplanes are patrolling the skies over Poland, the German air force said on Tuesday.
+German warplanes are flying armed air patrols in the skies over Poland, the German air force said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)